lory-costa/shopping-list/README.md

 ## User Stories
-([x]) As a user, I want to view my lists
+[x] As a user, I want to view my lists
-([x]) As a user, I want to add new lists that will be saved in the database ([x]) As a user, I want to be able to delete lists ([x]) As a user, I want to be able to make changes to my lists ([x]) As a user, I want to add items to my lists
+[x] As a user, I want to add new lists that will be saved in the database [x] As a user, I want to be able to delete lists
+[x] As a user, I want to be able to make changes to my lists [x] As a user, I want to add items to my lists
-([]) As a user, I want to delete items from my lists
+[ ] As a user, I want to delete items from my lists

 ## Things considered but not implemented yet
 With more time available, I would like to make deleting and updating items available, or maybe even have checkboxes for the items.
-I would like to write tests,
+I would like to have a task that runs a deply, to write tests,

 ## Tech Stack